CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-03a-API.md

 - [ ] Proofread
 - [ ] Edit for directory, example output, and style consistency

+### Introducing APIs

-### Importance of API's
+### Importance of APIs

-As discussed earlier in the introduction to Postman, API's are a structured method of communicating with software.
+As discussed earlier in the introduction to Postman, APIs are a structured method of communicating with software.
-Information be queried (similar to a CLI 'show' command on a router) or changed (think of 'config t' on a router CLI) in a programmatic way.
+Information be queried (similar to a CLI `show` command on a router) or changed (think of `config t` on a router CLI) in a programmatic way.
 Not only can commands be run through a script, but the information returned from an API is often structured in a way that allows for parsing of data.
 This allows for someone to code in logical steps to be taken depending on the returned values.
 In other words, API's are the key to allowing code to interact with